 - Commitment to professional and environmental engineering values

 - Theoretical knowledge to solve problems in developed technologies using well-proven analytical techniques

-- Successful application of their knowledge to deliver engineering projects or services using established technologies and methods that incorporate environmental and/or fire safety and/or health and safety management elements
+- Successful application of their knowledge to deliver engineering projects or services using established technologies and methods that incorporate elements of environmental management, fire safety, and health and safety

-- Responsibility for project management, financial planning, the management and the development of other professional staff
+- Responsibility for project management, financial planning, and the management and development of other professional staff

 - Practical interpersonal skills in communicating technical matters